 Hollywood Studios’ Fantasmic brings villains, heroes and princesses together to tell a story straight out of Sorcerer Mickey’s imagination, when notorious bad guys like Evil Queen, Ursula, Cruella de Vil, Scar and a 40-foot-tall Maleficent turn Mickey’s dreams into a nightmare.
 The exciting show features characters and music from Disney classics like Beauty and the Beast, Sleeping Beauty, Peter Pan, The Little Mermaid, Cinderella, Aladdin and The Lion King as Sorcerer Mickey saves the day.
 Brilliant pyrotechnics, laser lights, 50 costumed performers and one million gallons of dancing water bring the adventure to life onstage at Sunset Boulevard.
 Dessert parties and dining packages are available

 Disney Movie Magic is a tribute to some of the most infamous Disney films, with historic movie moments from classics like Indiana Jones and Pirates of the Caribbean displayed across the facade of Grauman’s Chinese Theater.
-The 10 minute projection show is a like a greatest hits reel of Disney’s best live action comedies, adventures, musicals and more.
+The 10-minute projection show is like a greatest hits reel of Disney’s best live-action comedies, adventures, musicals and more.